csuzhangxc/vvv/viewer/README.txt

 In order to compile the viewer under Linux simply type "build.sh" in a shell.
 The viewer requires OpenGL and the GLUT library to be installed.

-Under Windows either use the supplied Visual C++ project files or use cygwin in the following way:
+Under Windows either use the CMake GUI to produce a Visual C++ project or use cygwin in the following way:

 1. Download cygwin from http://cygwin.com